Avaiga/taipy-getting-started/step_06/ReadMe.md

 > You can download the code of this step [here](../src/step_06.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

+!!! warning "For Notebooks"

+    The Getting Started Notebook is available [here](https://docs.taipy.io/getting_started/getting_started.ipynb).
+The code of the steps doesn't deal with the [specific GUI functions](https://docs.taipy.io/manuals/gui/notebooks/) for Notebooks.

 # Step 6: Creation of Scenarios

 Now that you have seen how to create and run a single pipeline, let's configure a scenario.
 Remember, scenarios are